-The recipe has two distinct soap layers, one glycerine, and one goats milk.
+The recipe has two distinct soap layers, one glycerin layer, and one of creamy goat’s milk soap.
 If you have a preference to just use one, simply adjust the recipe accordingly.
 Texture and natural color is derived from finely ground dry clementine peels.

 How to Make Citrus Mint Soap

-This citrus and spearmint soap is easy to make, either with the Citrus fresh blend or a simplified version made of a combination of orange & spearmint essential oils.
+This citrus and spearmint soap is easy to make, either with the Citrus fresh blend or a simplified version made from a simple combination of orange & spearmint essential oils.

 *I used a tray mold of 4 (4oz) bars.